Alextopher/serotonin/description.md

 | +           | [-<+>]<
 | *           | <[>[>+>+<<-]>>[<<+>>-]<<<-]>[-]>[-<<+>>]<<

-And now, using simple concatentation the resulting program is
+And now, using simple concatenation the resulting program is

 ```
 >+++>+++++>++[-<+>]<<[>[>+>+<<-]>>[<<+>>-]<<<-]>[-]>[-<<+>>]<<